Texas-Aerial-Robotics/Team2_DART_FC_Firmware/README.md

 Progress:
 1) Operate an LED (10.27.2024)
 2) Able to sample IMU data using SPI and transmit data through UART (11.16.2024)
+3) Successful Mahony Filter on IMU data to estimate pitch, roll, and yaw angles
+4) Sucessfully retrieved altitude and temperature data from barometer (will likely need some reevaluation)

 Current Goals:
-1) Apply filters for stable angle and altitude values
+1) Develop modular code to interface with servos and motors
+2) Implement basic altitude PID control in firmware and perform HIL on pivot arm test rig
-2) Design a high-level control system model
+3) Design a high-level control system model in Python
-3) Implement PID control in firmware
+4) Write control system in firmware...
-4) Evaluate ways to test firmware on a physical DART prototype

 Documentation: